panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 For a long time, Redux had been the leader library of global state management in React.
 But with the introduction of hooks, I have found that libraries like [react-query](https://react-query.tanstack.com/) or [useSWR()](https://swr.vercel.app/) handle the fetching of data with less boilerplate.

-While `redux-query` and `useSWR()` simplify the management of asynchronously fetched data &mdash; there's data like side-menu expand state, theme, dark-mode being enabled, etc. that require separate management.
+But the simple UI state like side-menu expand, theme, dark-mode, etc. require separate management &mdash; in which case a simple global state management library like `jotai` (https://github.com/pmndrs/jotai) becomes handy.

-For primitive global state variables fits well a simple React state management library &mdash; welcome `jotai` https://github.com/pmndrs/jotai.
+In this post, you will learn how to use `jotai`.

 ```toc
 ```

 ## 1. Search query: a global state variable

-Let's say that your application has a header and main content components.
-Inside the header, there's an input field where the user can introduce a search query.
+An application has a header and main content components.
+The header component has an input field where the user can introduce a search query.
 The main component should display the search query introduced in the input field.

 Here's the initial sketch of the application: